dkopecek/pgl/README.md

 # pgl - Process Group Library

-A C++ library that provides an API which simplifies the task of process isolation implementation.
+A C++ library that simplifies implementation of process isolation and privilege separation.

 ## Goals